Readings: Ezekiel 37:12-14; Romans 8:8-11; John 11:14-45

 In the second lesson for this Sunday Saint Paul says, “If the Spirit of him who raised Jesus from the dead dwells in you, then he who raised Christ from the dead will bring your mortal bodies to life also through his Spirit dwelling in you.”
 What great news for the follower of Jesus Christ, called to be part of God’s kingdom here on earth and in the world to come.

 Finally, in the Gospel this Sunday we find the gloriously encouraging words of the Redeemer: “I am the resurrection and the life: whoever believes in me, though he should die, will come to life; and whoever is alive and believes in me will never die.”

-The presence of God actively involved in our life is a reality that cannot be weighed and measured, yet is what gives meaning to our life.
+The presence of God actively involved in our life is our life is a reality that cannot be weighed and measured, yet is that which gives meaning to our life.
 Jesus came to give life, but most especially life eternal.
-Christ was sent by the Father to bring joy and happiness, which lasts forever, not just for a moment.
+He came to bring joy and happiness, but that which lasts forever, not just for a moment.
 Christian faith is a tremendous support in one’s journey through life.
 We give thanks to God for the gift of faith, which may at times seem like a tiny mustard seed, but in fact is a tremendous potential for doing great things and sharing in life eternal with God.

 May the Lord increase our faith and encourage us to persevere in doing good, living in faith, hope and love.